Out-of-the-Box Recruiting Ideas for a Tight Labor Market

 A tight labor market calls for unconventional hiring methods.
 Thanks to widespread job growth and record-low unemployment, dependable, hardworking employees are hard to come by.
 This means recruiters and hiring managers need to think outside the box.

-We’ve got 15 creative, engaging and off-the-wall ideas to help you tap into new candidate pools and attract applicants for your open roles.
+We’ve got 20 creative, engaging, and off-the-wall ideas to help you attract applicants for your open roles and tap into new candidate pools.

 Why Do You Need Creative Recruiting Ideas?

 As pretty much any company can tell you, it’s hard to hire right now.
-And though the economy appears to be slowing, job growth does not.
+And though economic signals are mixed, job growth does not appear to be slowing.

-It’s a highly unusual, unprecedented type of market where candidates are quitting, starting and moving between jobs at a rate we haven’t seen before.
+It’s a highly unusual, unprecedented type of market in which candidates are quitting, starting, and moving between jobs at a rate we haven’t seen before.

 If you want to adapt during such an exceptional market, you can’t rely on the same old sourcing tactics you always have (job boards, we’re looking at you).
 We’re not saying you should throw your conventional recruiting strategies out the window.
 We are saying you need to supplement them by trying new ideas and seeing what works.

-As with any new recruiting strategy, it’s essential to plan your approach, track your progress, measure your KPIs and analyze the results.
+As with any new recruiting strategy, it is essential to plan your approach, track your progress, measure your KPIs, and analyze the results.

-No strategy can work as a one-off.
+Every strategy must work as a one-off.
 While some of the ideas below may sound fun (and they’re meant to!), they should be a deliberate component of your broader recruiting strategy.
-The tactics you choose to incorporate should make sense based on your company culture and your target candidate.
+The tactics you choose to incorporate should make sense based on your company culture and target candidates.

 That said, let’s dive in.

-15 Creative Recruiting Ideas To Find New Candidates
+20 Creative Recruiting Ideas to Find New Candidates

 1. Use alternative media

-Everyone posts their positions to job boards and sponsors LinkedIn posts.
-These platforms are crowded, but they’re far from the only places candidates hear about jobs.
+Everyone posts their positions on job boards and sponsors LinkedIn posts.
+These platforms are crowded but far from the only places candidates hear about jobs.

 Have you ever thought about advertising on a YouTube channel?
 Making a guest appearance on a podcast?
 Listing your job as a blurb in a niche email newsletter (which has made a big comeback in recent years)?